TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/getting_started/running_application.md

 Depending on the boot media from which we load the application binary, we have multiple SBLs like `sbl_ospi`,`sbl_uart` etc.

+\if SOC_AM261X
+A bare minimum SBL called the `sbl_null` is also included which aids the users to load their applications via CCS or IAR EW.
+Here are some details regarding those.
+\else
 A bare minimum SBL called the `sbl_null` is also included which aids the users to load their applications via CCS.
 Here are some details regarding those.
+\endif

 ### SBL NULL